Missouri State High School Soccer Coaches Association

 Region and All-State Team Selection Process

 MSHSSCA selects Region and All-State Teams in each Class for Boys and Girls soccer to recognize outstanding High School players during the course of each season.
 The purpose of this document is to outline the process by which MSHSSCA selects these teams.
 MSHSSCA fully understands that with the quality and depth of talent across the state in high school soccer this is a difficult process.
 The Association does not take it lightly and is committed to doing the best job possible in the selection of the teams.
-Selection of players is modeled after the National Soccer Coaches Association of America (NSCAA) process that selects the All American and Regional teams.
+Selection of players is modeled after the United Soccer Coaches (formerly NSCAA) process that selects the All American and Regional teams.

 There will be four Region teams selected in each Class.
 Each Region will consist of the districts that constitute a quarterfinal.
 A Region representative will be selected for each region by MSHSSCA who will contact all coaches within the region and collect nominations for the team.
 A coach must be a MSHSSCA member to nominate players.
 Nominations will be made in writing to the Region representative with the player’s name and qualifications which can include any relevant statistics and/or a description of player quality that might not be apparent from statistics only.
 After collecting nominations the Regional representative, in consultation with a representative from each district in the region (Region committee) will select a 20-24 player Region team and the individual awards of Player of the Year (POY), Offensive Player of the Year (OPOY), Defensive Player of the Year (DPOY), and Goalkeeper of the Year (GKOY), as well as Private and Public School Coaches of the Year.